 Description

-RAILINGS AND STANDARD: cast-iron spearhead railings on saddleback ashlar base to steps and basement area.
-Cast-iron cradle-headed oil lamp standard (glass shade missing) to left.
+The property features cast-iron spearhead railings on a saddleback ashlar base leading to the steps and basement area.
+There is also a cast-iron cradle-headed oil lamp standard, although the glass shade is missing, located to the left.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.